ranoxious/HyperClicks/README.md

 ### Instructions

-1. The application renders a dozen different images from Star Trek to the screen.
+1. The application renders a dozen different images from Disney Characters to the screen.

 2. Each time the user clicks on an image, the pictures are shuffled.
 The task for the user is to click on each image once and only once.